 As you release your old notions of how life should be you make room for how it can be.
 Perhaps you were lucky enough to have had some wonderful holiday times.
 Why not remember how you helped create them?
 By clinging to the past, and an image of what you think your life should be now, you resist new experiences you might like even more.

 As a creature of habit, aversion to the unknown comes naturally, and can protect you; but, it may also slow your evolution to the person you are becoming.
-It’s natural to feel some anxiety about that, since you don’t know how that person will be.
-You might shift some values (see Challenge Your Values), like things you never enjoyed before, gravitate towards different people—anything is possible, and that can be scary.
-We like the familiar.
+It’s natural to feel some anxiety about that, since you don’t know how that person will feel and act.
+You might shift some values (see Challenge Your Values), come to like things you never enjoyed before, gravitate towards different people—anything is possible, and that can be scary.
+We cling to the familiar.
 As my mother puts it: “I hate change, even when it’s for the better.”

 If you have a holiday that feels off or unsatisfying, remind yourself you were used to things being a certain way for a long time.
 That doesn’t mean it’s the best way for you now.
 Whenever you make a change, or one is foisted on you, it discombobulates your entire system.
 That temporary awkwardness and dissatisfaction you feel is just that: temporary.
 It won’t last.
 Another holiday will come, and, with it, the potential for something greater than you can imagine now.